MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 The main purpose of the partitioning policy is to improve performance of queries in [specific scenarios](#supported-scenarios).

+> [!NOTE]
-By default, extents are partitioned by their ingestion time, and in most cases there's no need to set a data partitioning policy.
+> By default, extents are partitioned by time of creation (ingestion), and in most cases there's no need to set a data partitioning policy.

 ## Supported scenarios